Mike Yastrzemski Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Dodgers' 4.11 team ERA ranks 13th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.